Roestdev/swlc/README.md

 - Make requests for new features or improvements
 - Report bugs or suggest enhancements

 Any input is welcome.
-To do this, you can submit a request [here](https://github.com/Roestdev/swlc/issues).
+To do this, you can submit an issue [here](https://github.com/Roestdev/swlc/issues).